How Long Does Menopause Last?

 “Postmenopause” is the term for life after menopause when, typically, symptoms ease off after 2-3 years.

-However, they might never completely disappear.
+But, for some women, they might never completely disappear.

 What is the average age for menopause to end?